aishwaryag9424/data_modeling_project/README.md

 Assumptions:
 - A scientist will be assigned to one Experiment and Experiment will be run by one Sceintist.
-- A material can have one or more experiment but experiment can have only one material.
 - An experiment can have multiple Processes but a process can have only one experiment.
 - A process can be run by one or more equipment but each equipment will be having one process associated with that equipment.
 - A process can have one or more Sample but a sample will be associated with one process.